 College-preparatory elective ("g")

-One unit (equivalent to one year or two semesters) is required.
-Courses must fall within, or combine in an interdisciplinary fashion, the “a-f” subject areas.
+One unit (equivalent to one year or two semesters) of college-preparatory coursework is required.
+Courses must be:

-The intent of the college-preparatory elective requirement is to encourage prospective UC students to fill out their high school programs with courses that will meet one or more of the following objectives:
+The intent of the college-preparatory elective requirement is to encourage prospective UC students to fill out their high school programs with courses taken in grades 9-12 that will meet one or more of the following objectives: